Suburban Propane Announces Quarterly Distribution - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-On October 23, 2025, Suburban Propane Partners, L.P. announced a quarterly distribution of $0.325 per Common Unit for the fiscal quarter ending September 27, 2025, equating to an annualized rate of $1.30 per Common Unit.
-This distribution, payable on November 11, 2025, is subject to federal income tax withholding for foreign investors, as it is effectively connected with a U.S. trade or business.
-The announcement underscores Suburban Propane’s commitment to providing returns to its investors, while also highlighting the tax implications for foreign stakeholders.
+On July 24, 2025, Suburban Propane Partners, L.P. announced a quarterly distribution of $0.325 per Common Unit for the fiscal third quarter, equating to an annualized rate of $1.30 per Common Unit.
+The distribution is payable on August 12, 2025, to unitholders of record as of August 5, 2025.
+The announcement also highlighted that all distributions to foreign investors are subject to U.S. federal income tax withholding due to their connection with a U.S. trade or business.
+This decision reflects the company’s ongoing commitment to providing returns to its investors while complying with regulatory requirements.

-The most recent analyst rating on (SPH) stock is a Hold with a $20.00 price target.
+The most recent analyst rating on (SPH) stock is a Sell with a $17.00 price target.
 To see the full list of analyst forecasts on Suburban Propane stock, see the SPH Stock Forecast page.

 Spark’s Take on SPH Stock